syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/requirement-to-use-syncfusion-with-github.md

 # Requirement to use Syncfusion<sup style="font-size:70%">&reg;</sup> with GitHub

-While using Syncfusion<sup style="font-size:70%">&reg;</sup> components and wish to push the source code to a public repository or any open-source repositories, or share the source project with clients, **you should not publicly push or provide the Syncfusion<sup style="font-size:70%">&reg;</sup> license keys along with the sources.** The source code should be pushed or provided without the Syncfusion<sup style="font-size:70%">&reg;</sup> license keys.
+When you use Syncfusion<sup style="font-size:70%">&reg;</sup> components and wish to push the source code to a public repository, or share the source project with clients, **you should not publicly push or provide the Syncfusion<sup style="font-size:70%">&reg;</sup> license keys along with the sources.** Push the source code without the Syncfusion<sup style="font-size:70%">&reg;</sup> license keys.

-Please advise users to sign up with Syncfusion<sup style="font-size:70%">&reg;</sup> and obtain a trial or valid license to use our products.
+We recommend signing up with [Syncfusion<sup style="font-size:70%">&reg;</sup>](https://www.syncfusion.com/account/register) to obtain a trial or a valid license to use our products.

-You are allowed to distribute the deployed applications, but you should not distribute our license keys in a public environment or through the source code.
+You may distribute the deployed applications, but you should not distribute the Syncfusion<sup style="font-size:70%">&reg;</sup> license keys in a public environment or through the source code.